 The Center for International Policy (CIP) is a non-profit public policy research and advocacy think tank with offices in Washington, D.C., and New York City.
 It was founded in 1975 in response to the Vietnam War.
 The Center describes its mission as “promoting a U.S. foreign policy based on international cooperation, demilitarization, and respect for human rights.
 The current President and CEO are Salih Booker.

 Funded by / Ownership

 The Center for International Policy is a nonprofit that is funded through donations.
 The website fully discloses its large donors as follows:

 Analysis / Bias

 In review, CIP conducts research and advocates for the most urgent threats to the planet: war, corruption, inequality, and climate change.
 Article headlines often contain emotionally loaded language, such as this Turkey’s Invasion of Syria, Made in the U.S.A.
 This story is appropriately sourced.
 The website also features a section called Voices that links to full articles from other sources such as Forbes and Counterpunch.

 Editorially, CIP promotes progressive left-leaning policies such as anti-war, inequality, and concerns with global warming.
-CIP reports negatively on President Trump, The Saudi lobbying machine continues to exert influence on Congress — and Trump, and this In Search of a Post-Trump Foreign Policy.
+CIP reports negatively on former President Trump; the Saudi lobbying machine continues to exert influence on Congress — and Trump, and this In Search of a Post-Trump Foreign Policy.
 In general, The Center for International Policy reports factually with a left-leaning editorial bias.